Punta Hermosa and Punta Negra:

 🚴 Other activities and attractions

-• Skate park in Punta Hermosa, for urban sports enthusiasts.
+• Skate park in Punta Hermosa for urban sports enthusiasts.

-• Tiraditos with different sauces, notably Peruvian style.
+• Tiraditos with different sauces, especially Peruvian-style.

 • Mixed jaleas combining breaded pieces of fish and seafood.